Buck Owens discography

 During the 1960s and 1970s, Owens also issued a string of live albums, beginning with Carnegie Hall Concert (1966), which reached #1 on the Billboard Top Country Albums chart.
 That was followed by 1967's In Japan!, Buck Owens in London "Live" (1969), and Buck Owens Live in Scandinavia (1970).
 He had major hits in 1970 and 1971 with "The Kansas City Song", "I Wouldn't Live in New York City (If They Gave Me the Whole Damn Town)", "Bridge Over Troubled Water", "Ruby (Are You Mad)", and "Rollin' in My Sweet Baby's Arms".
 During this time, Owens also collaborated with up-and-coming country artist Susan Raye on the albums We're Gonna Get Together (1970) and The Great White Horse (1970).
-Owens continued to record under Capitol until his contract expired in 1975 with the release of 41st Street Lonely Heart's Club.
+Owens continued to record under Capitol until his contract expired in 1975 with the release of 41st Street Lonely Heart's Club/Weekend Daddy.

 In 1975, Owens signed with Warner Bros.
 Records and began recording in Nashville, Tennessee.
 He gained less creative control of his material, and his singles peaked in gradually lower chart positions.
 He issued two albums under the label: Buck 'Em (1976) and Our Old Mansion (1977).
 In 1979, his duet with Emmylou Harris, "Play Together Again, Again", reached number 11 on the Billboard Hot Country Songs chart.
 After leaving the label at the beginning of the 1980s, Owens semi-retired from the music business but returned with Dwight Yoakam in 1988 for the duet "Streets of Bakersfield".
 The song became his first number-one single since 1972's "Made in Japan", providing Owens a comeback.
 With the success of the single, Owens returned to recording under Capitol with Hot Dog (1988), Act Naturally (1989), and Kickin' In (1991).